When will the 2022 Fellowships commence?

 In addition to the 'on-the-job training' - researching and writing reports, meeting with key stakeholders, learning how to plan a project and manage your time etc - there will also be a formal ‘in-house’ training program implemented and run by The Australia Institute.
 The program will include sessions on climate and energy, advocacy and corporate governance, to name a few.

-Training sessions are held for 1½ hours about every two weeks (either by Zoom or in the Institute’s Canberra office) and Fellows are required to attend.
+Training sessions are held for 1½ hours about every week (either by Zoom or in the Institute’s Canberra office) and Fellows are required to attend.

 What is the Australia Institute Alumni?